 February is strongly associated with love and romance due to Valentine’s Day.
 However, human beings are not the only creatures becoming amorous during this time of year.
 Mating season for skunks begins in February and extends into March or even April.
 During this time, you may notice increased signs of skunk activity around your home.
-If so, humane wildlife prevention Houston is effective at removing skunk families and preventing them from coming back without harming the mother and babies.
+If so, expert humane wildlife services in Pickering are effective at removing skunk families and preventing them from coming back without harming the mother and babies.

 Mating Habits of Skunks

 Skunks do not hibernate, but they tend to be less active during the winter, preferring to hole up with two or three other adults for protection from the cold weather.
 In February, when mating season begins, they will begin to emerge from their winter dens and start looking for mates.

 Males skunks may mate with several females before the season is over.
 They can travel great distances to find partners.
 They have been known to travel up to eight kilometres in search of a mate.
 Unfortunately for the male skunks, the females are not always interested in their advances.
 A female that is disinclined to mate may spray the male skunks to deter them.
 Males may also spray each other during the mating season due to disagreements over the females.

 The gestation period of a skunk is about two months, meaning that the babies are typically born in late May or early June.
 The babies are quite vulnerable when they are born.
 Blind, deaf, and hairless, they would make easy prey for predators.
 Therefore, the mothers dig dens in areas not easily accessible, such as in a thick, secluded bush or under a rock.
 Mother skunks may also make dens in areas around homes, such as under decks, porches, sheds, woodpiles, etc. Male skunks do not participate in raising the babies.